rakeshkrishna4248-creator/mufifa-2026/profile/vrakeshkrishna@mulearn.md

 - **Winner:** Portugal to be crowned, as the squad  has that determination and passiom.
 - **Dark horse:** Morocco.
 They proved in 2022 they can beat anyone on their day, and they'll be even better organised this time.
 - **Player of the tournament:** Jude Bellingham, as this is his stage.
 - **Most anticipated match:** Portugal vs France, if it happens in the knockouts.
-A rematch of 2022 final is the game everyone wants.

 #### μFIFA World Cup 2026 - Tournament Goals: